 Since 1966, when President Johnson signed a proclamation setting aside the third Sunday in June to honor American dads, Father’s Day has been an uncomfortable fit for many men.
 There’s something a bit off about expecting 7-year-olds to be grateful.
-The best dads aren’t looking for praise: “Just go be a kid—I’ll do the work around here,” is how the tape in their heads runs.
 Still, we don’t just ignore presidential proclamations around here!
-And we think it’s good for the kids to recognize the guy for all he does.
-So here’s how to help them give Dad the special salute he deserves.
+So we took a casual survey of local dads to find out what they really want, and hereby present this list of Dad-approved Father’s Day Ideas.

 Inspired?
 Create and share by tagging @hallmarkstores.